Logo

-Alfred Lennon, known as Freddie Lennon, was an Englishman seaman and singer who was best known as the father of musician John Lennon.
+Alfred Lennon, known as Freddie Lennon, was an English seaman and singer who was best known as the father of musician John Lennon.

 2.

-John was their only child, but as Alfred Lennon was away at sea during World War II, he did not see much of his child during his infancy.
+John was their only child, but, as Alfred Lennon was away at sea during World War II, he did not see his son much during infancy.

 3.